shamil614/retry_broadway/blog.md

 The second condition fakes a scenario where the message passes on a second try.
 See the [`fake_retry_behaviour/2`](https://github.com/shamil614/retry_broadway/blob/master/lib/retry_broadway/processors/retry_processor.ex#L83-L94).
 Again, this a contrived example that allows for demonstration of the retry workflow.

+## Wrapping Up
+While this particular solution fit my use case, it may not be the proper solution for you.
+Blog post examples are great, but they aren't always a "one size fits all" solution.
+There are a few caveats to this approach that might be a deal breaker.
+1. You have to use the delayed exchange plugin with RabbitMQ.
+You may not be able to install that plugin on your production env.
+Last I checked, AWS SQS doesn't allow for the delayed exchange plugin.
+2. The plugin itself has known [limitations](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange#limitations) around performance limitations for hundreds of thousands of messages.
+3. If RabbitMQ crashes, the message can survive, but the delay timers won't.

 Ok that's enough explaining.
 Now it's time to give it a try yourself and see the retry workflow in action.
 Take a look at the [README](https://github.com/shamil614/retry_broadway/blob/master/README.md) for directions